hacks-guide/Guide-WiiU/docs/user-guide/aroma/getting-started.md

 Launching homebrews through the now outdated Homebrew Launcher is no longer possible with Aroma.

 Besides the limitations mentioned above, note that Aroma is still a beta release.
 Not everything has been tested yet, and additional issues might be discovered.

-### Getting started

-Before continuing to the next page, make sure to install the PayloadLoader.
-This can be done by following the [Tiramisu guide](../tiramisu/sd-preparation).